-For more than 30 years, Free the Bears has worked alongside governments, law enforcement and local communities to rescue bears from cruelty and exploitation, providing the specialist veterinary care, rehabilitation and the long-term sanctuary they need.
+For more than 30 years, Free the Bears has worked alongside governments, law enforcement and local communities to rescue bears from cruelty and exploitation, providing the specialist veterinary care, rehabilitation and long-term sanctuary they need.

-We have helped rescue more than 1,000 bears across Asia.
-It is at the heart of what we do.
 But successful rescues require far more than simply removing an animal.
 They depend on strong partnerships, skilled wildlife authorities, specialist facilities and long-term resources to care for rescued bears for decades to come.

 1000+ BEARS RESCUED ACROSS ASIA

-The threats bears are facing:
+Threats bears are facing:

-The world's largest rescue of endangered bear cubs
+Watch the world's largest rescue of endangered bear cubs

 Rescuing wildlife beyond bears